wedaa/LongTail-Log-Analysis/README.md

 15) I need to set it up so it can search only by hostname in the messages/access_log files so I can have multiple hosts sending data to the server.

+16) Fix password printing for alternate syslog line styles (with and without IP address in the line.

+17) Need to do the mean, median, mode, range for number of ssh attempts.

+18) Need to do the mean, median, mode, range for number of IP addresses with more than one attempt  (so I filter out the single attempts from distributed brute force bots).